bkpecho/handaan/README.md

 ## Description

-Welcome to the GitHub repository for Handaan!
-Handaan is a delightful restaurant that proudly serves authentic Filipino dishes prepared with a local twist.
-This repository contains the source code and assets for Handaan's website.
+This GitHub repository houses the source code and assets for the [Handaan website](https://handaan.netlify.app/), a delightful restaurant offering authentic Filipino dishes with a local twist.
+Built with HTML5, CSS3, Bootstrap, JavaScript, and other popular technologies, it boasts a responsive and mobile-friendly interface, adorned with a beautiful and elegant design.

 ## Table of Contents